etaque/elm-transit-style/README.md

 # Elm Transit Style

+    elm package install etaque/elm-transit-style

 Animations for elm-transit, to be used on elm-html `style` attribute.
-At the moment we have those, but it's easy to add more:
+At the moment we have those, though it's easy to add more:

 * `fade`
 * `slideLeft`
 * `fadeSlideLeft`

 ## How it works